begeekmyfriend/yasea/README.md

 You may watch the live broadcast at [srs.net](http://www.ossrs.net/players/srs_player.html).
 Remember to modify the URL by yourself.
 Have fun!

-**NOTE** if you feel high lantancy, it might be the frame cache of the player.
+**NOTE** if you feel high latency, it might be the frame cache of the server and player.
 So you need to open the player first and then publish to see the effect.

-**NOTE2** since this project has been a bit popular, you would better not use default provided public URL such as `rtmp://ossrs.net:1935/live/sea`, try something different like `rtmp://ossrs.net:1935/begeekmyfriend/puppydog` to avoid conflict.
+**NOTE2** since this project has been a bit popular, you had better NOT use the default provided public URL such as `rtmp://ossrs.net:1935/live/sea`, try something different like `rtmp://ossrs.net:1935/begeekmyfriend/puppydog` to avoid conflict.
 Otherwise the server may well cut off the connection.